tuomaseerola/gender_in_music_psych/README.md

-# gender_in_music_psych

-Gender in authors in music psychology
+# Gender in music psychology

-What is the gender distribution is music psychology specialist journals?
+What is the gender distribution is music psychology?

 The public-facing version of the repository is available at [https://tuomaseerola.github.io/gender_in_music_psych/](https://tuomaseerola.github.io/gender_in_music_psych/)